15 Most Beautiful Castles in Belgium

-Even so, it is still a remarkable building, one where you can just imagine the prince riding up to the gates on his white horse.
-If you don’t see a prince, don’t worry; there is plenty for you to see here though!
-The grounds and gardens are extensive and a popular spot for family picnics on summer weekends.
+Even so, it is still a remarkable building and one of the most beautiful palaces in Belgium.
+You can just imagine the prince riding up to the gates on his white horse.
+But if you don’t see a prince, don’t worry; there is plenty for you to see here though!

 On Sundays, guided tours of the castle’s medicinal garden are given by one of the gardeners.

 Style: Fairy Tale

 Visiting Times: Yes, daily except Mondays from 10.00 am from April to November